krayterzoff219/krayterzoff219/README.md

 - ⚡ Fun fact: ...
 -->

-I am a new software developer.
-I'm currently learning about full-stack development, and am excited to get started!
+I am a Junior Full-stack Software Developer.
+My primary language is Java, but I also have experience with Vue.js, JavaScript, HTML, CSS, and SQL.
+Consistently looking for opportunities to expand my knowledge base.